aws/aws-pdk/packages/open-api-gateway/README.md

 In the output directory (`outdir`), you'll find a few files to get you started.

 ```
+|_ src/
     |_ spec/
         |_ spec.yaml - The OpenAPI specification - edit this to define your API
+        |_ .parsed-spec.json - A json spec generated from your spec.yaml.
-|_ src/
+    |_ api/
         |_ api.ts - A CDK construct which defines the API Gateway resources to deploy your API.
         |           This wraps the OpenApiGatewayLambdaApi construct and provides typed interfaces for integrations specific
         |           to your API.
 You shouldn't need to modify this, instead just extend it as in sample-api.ts.
         |_ sample-api.ts - Example usage of the construct defined in api.ts.
         |_ sample-api.say-hello.ts - An example lambda handler for the operation defined in spec.yaml, making use of the
                                      generated lambda handler wrappers for marshalling and type safety.
 |_ generated/
     |_ typescript/ - A generated typescript API client, including generated lambda handler wrappers
 ```